agrawalsam/LinuxShellScripting/README.md

 Repo for linux shell scripts

 1. User Management Project - A Linux Shell Script on User Management.
 This scripts automates user creation, deletion and modification. <br>
+Project Scope -
+a.
+Lists All Users
+    Display all system users.

+b.
+User Creation
+    Check if the user already exists.
+    Create a user with a home directory.
+    Set a password for the new user.

+c.
+User Deletion
+    Check if the user exists before deletion.
+    Remove the user.

+d.
+Modify User Details
+    Change a user's username.
+    Change a user’s password.
+    Change the user's home directory.

+e.
+Add a User to a Group
+    Assign a user to an existing group.
+    Verify if the user and group exist before assigning.

+Usage -

 Usage: ./usermanagement.sh -[option] <br>